 Dayspring was shown to provide significant and clinically meaningful improvements in Quality of Life and Treatment Adherence compared to a traditional compression pump.2

 2Rockson S, Karaca-Mandic P, Skoracki R, Hock K, Nguyen M, Shadduck K, Gingerich P, Campione E, Leifer A, Armer J. Lymphat Res Biol.
 2022 Vol. 20.
 No. 2. https://doi.org/10.1089/lrb.2020.0126

 Chronic Venous Insufficiency (CVI) and its often resulting Venous Leg Ulcers are common within the veteran population.
 These chronic wounds can affect patients for years and put them at an elevated risk for serious infection.
 Identifying and treating this condition early is critical to preventing escalation.

 A patient's circulatory system is healthy when the arteries, veins, and lymphatics are working together to circulate blood and lymph fluid.
-Patients develop CVI whenever the veins aren’t adequately moving blood back to the heart.
-The affects of CVI are most common in the legs.
+Patients develop CVI whenever the veins aren’t adequately moving blood back to the heart, overburdening the lymphatics.
+This leads to phlebolymphedema.

 Dayspring has been evaluated in multiple clinical studies.
 In an open-label clinical study in which 7 out of 24 subjects had chronic venous insufficiency (CVI) from May Thurner Syndrome (MTS) also known as iliac compression syndrome, Dayspring demonstrated improvement in QoL outcomes and improvement in edema volume reduction over the period of evaluation in subjects with Chronic Venous Insufficiency (CVI).
 Subjects found the device easy to use, mobile during treatment, addressing a potential barrier to adherence with currently available pneumatic compression devices.